georgiagrayland/P4-ClassMate/README.md

     - OpenAI's ChatGPT was partially used to provide inspiration for the fictional school names and descriptions.

 ---
+## Testing & Validation
+For full details of testing and validation executed, please refer to [TESTING.md](link here)

+---
 ## Deployment
+The live application was deployed to Heroku.
+*The following instructions show the steps to deploy to Heroku:*

+### Heroku Deployment
+1. Create a repository in GitHub.
+2. Open Gitpod from the newly generated repository.
+3. Install Django, and other relevant/supporting libraries:
+    - In the terminal, enter `pip3 install 'django<4' gunicorn`
+    - In the terminal, enter `pip3 install dj_database_url==0.5.0 psycopg2`
+    - In the terminal, enter `pip3 install dj3-cloudinary-storage`

+4. Create requirements.txt file:
+    - In the terminal, enter `pip3 freeze --local > requirements.txt`

+5. Create a Django Project:
+    - In the terminal, enter `python3 manage.py startproject 'project_name'` (enter the project name without quotation marks)

+6. Create an app:
+    - In the terminal, enter `python3 manage.py startapp 'app_name'` (enter the app name without quotation marks)

+7. Add the newly created app into the settings.py file:
+    - Add the app name into the INSATLLED_APPS array and save the file.

+8. Migrate the changes:
+    - In the terminal, enter `python3 manage.py migrate`

+9. Run the server to verify that Django is upp and running and the skeleton project is present:
+    - In the terminal, enter `python3 manage.py runserver`

+10. Create a new app in Heroku:
+    - Create an account or log into existing Heroku account.
+    - Click on 'New' and from the dropdown, select "Create app".

+11. Create a database in ElephantSQL:
+    - Create an account or log into existing ElephantSQL account.
+    - Click on 'Create New Instance'
+    - Give the plan a name (usually the same as the project name), and select 'Tiny Turtle (Free)' plan.
+    - Click on 'Select Region' & select the data center near you, e.g. 'EU-West-1 (Ireland)', then click 'Review'.
+    - Ensure details are correct and click 'Create Instance'.
+    - Return to your ElephantSQL dashboard and click on the databse instance for the name of the project.
+    - In the URL section, click on the copy icon to copy the databse URL.

+12. Create an env.py file:
+    - In the terminal, enter `touch env.py` to create the env.py file in the root directory of the project.
+    - Check the .gitignore file to ensure env.py is included.
+    - In env.py, add `import os` at the top of the file.
+    - In env.py, add a blank line after the import, and then input `os.environ["DATABASE_URL] = "copiedurl"` (enter your copied URL from ElephantSQL here).
+This will set up the DATABASE_URL variable.
+    - In env.py add `os.environ[SECRET_KEY] = "any_secret_key"` (enter the secret key here).
+This will set up the SECRET_KEY variable needed for deployment.
+    - Save the env.py file.

+13. Add SQLite database to the .gitignore file.

 ---